Subscribe to The COBRA Advisor newsletter for fresh HR insights, law updates, and more.

 |

 Upon first glance, it may seem like an odd question.
-After all, why on earth would a deceased employee require benefits and how does that have anything to do with you as an Employer?
-In this article we'll discuss a few often over-looked aspects of continuation coverage-particularly,
+After all, how on earth would COBRA coverage apply after the death of an employee and how does that have anything to do with you as an Employer?
+In this article, we'll discuss a few often overlooked aspects of continuation coverage-particularly,

 those that apply to individuals who are incapacitated or deceased.
 You'll learn why it is important for your HR department (and your employees) to understand why post-life benefits may be necessary, and more importantly, how they should be handled in accordance with the Federal mandates.